Skip to content

 Setup

-- On the completion slide Slide Master layout, add a trigger: Execute JavaScript, paste the contents of the script.
+2. On the certificate slide, add a trigger: Execute JavaScript, set to fire when the timeline starts, and paste the contents of the script.

 Requirements and Considerations